 2- The Sphinx

-Although the Sphinx and the Pyramids of Giza are in the same complex, making Giza one of the most popular places to visit in Egypt, they are different icons and deserve to be listed as individual Egyptian landmarks.
+Although the Sphinx and the Pyramids of Giza are in the same complex, making Giza one of the most popular places to visit in Egypt, they are different icons.
+They deserve to be listed as individual Egyptian landmarks.

 Guarding the Pharaoh’s tombs is the Great Sphinx of Giza, a mythical creature from Greek mythology with the head of a man and a body of a lion.